findthefunction/goldendwarf/README.md

     -  Tweepy Library (Twitter API)
 - Database
     - MongoDB for data storage (for future referencing and retrieving relevant tables for the interactive dashboard).
+    - Data is updated every time a new coin is selected.

 *See sample price-action data stored in MongoDB below (visualized as a dataframes using Streamlit)*